-Talcum powder is widely used in pressed powders, foundation, powder-based makeup, lipsticks, and baby powders.
-It has oil absorption properties, provides a smooth texture and is an anti-caking agent.
+Talcum powder is a common ingredient seen in foundation, powder-based makeup, lipsticks, and baby powders.
+It has oil absorption properties, provides a smooth texture, and is an anti-caking agent too.

 Talc is often contaminated with asbestos, a human carcinogen.
 Inhaling talc may cause respiratory distress in babies and adults.

 How to spot?
 Talcum powder, cosmetic talc, French chalk